ILightningI/SRT411-Assignment-0/SRT411-Assignment-0.md

 <br>
 <br>

-<p>Assignment 0 is based on completing exercises from this document [A (very)short introduction to R](https://cran.r-project.org/doc/contrib/Torfs+Brauer-Short-R-Intro.pdf) and submitting the code on GitHub.
+<p>Assignment 0 is based on completing exercises from this document "A (very) short introduction to R" https://cran.r-project.org/doc/contrib/Torfs+Brauer-Short-R-Intro.pdf and submitting the code on GitHub.
 The document is an introduction to R language which consists of explanations, examples, and exercises that will help people without programming experience.</p>

 <br>
 <br>